Shinya-GitHub-Center/dokaka-appdocs-humemall/README.md

 **Regular Mode:**
 - Browse published songboxes from all users
 - Songboxes are ordered by a detection of the newly created (recoreded) clips on each songbox (Other sorting pattern is under construction)
+- Click on the song title (displayed with nose icon) to toggle between song name and creator name (displayed with mouth icon)
 - Play individual clips or use MIX button for full songbox playback
 - Loop mode is always on for playing clips within songboxes
 - Load more content with "Load More" button on the bottom-right corner